sflavelle/my-homeassistant/README.md

 This is my personal configuration for a server running on my Mac Mini.
 I am fairly new to "smart home" accessories and "home automation" so expect this to grow as I acquire more gadgets for a home I am renting in, lol.

+**This isn't being updated for a while.
+I'm not in a situation where I can afford the network cost of running this configuration with these devices.**

 # Devices
 This config currently uses the following devices (Australian URLs):